-This dilution is due to the substantially lower price paid by our investors who purchased shares prior to this offering as compared to the price offered to the public in this offering, and any previous exercise of stock options granted to our service providers.
-In addition, as of March 31, 2020, options to purchase 3,678,520 shares of our common stock with a weighted average exercise price of approximately \$7.90 per share were outstanding and, as of March 31, 2020, there were 990,463 restricted stock units outstanding.
+If you purchase our common stock in this offering, you will incur immediate and substantial dilution in the amount of \$ per share because the assumed public offering price of \$ per share (the last reported sale price of our common stock on The Nasdaq Global Market on , 2020) is substantially higher than the as adjusted net tangible book value per share of our common stock.
+This dilution is due in large part to the substantially lower price paid by certain of our earlier investors who purchased shares prior to this offering as compared to the price offered to the public in this offering.
+In addition, as of September 30, 2020, options to purchase 3,531,577 shares of our common stock with a weighted average exercise price of approximately \$9.01 per share were outstanding and, as of September 30, 2020, there were 1,194,077 restricted stock units outstanding.
 The exercise of any of these options or the vesting of the restricted stock units would result in additional dilution.
 As a result of the dilution to investors purchasing shares in this offering, investors may receive less than the purchase price paid in this offering, if anything, in the event of our liquidation.